 California Extends Timeline for Some On-the-ground Fuel Reduction Work Eligible for Streamlining

-Recognizing that reducing wildfire risk to landscapes and communities may require multiple stages of treatments, California recently extended regulatory suspensions to allow qualifying longer-term fuels reduction projects up to five years from commencement to complete on-the-ground work.
-This includes projects that have been awarded funding from the following state grant programs:
+Recognizing that reducing wildfire risk to landscapes and communities may require multiple stages of treatments, California recently extended regulatory suspensions to allow qualifying long-term fuels reduction projects up to five years from commencement to complete on-the-ground work.
+Typically, projects must be completed within two years of initiating work on-the-ground.
+However, extensions may be allowed for up to five years from the commencement of on-the-ground work for fuels reduction projects that have been awarded funding from the following state grant programs:

 For eligibility criteria, requirements for environmental protections, FAQs, support resources for project assistance, a map of approved projects, and the application link, visit the Task Force webpage.
 The deadline to submit suspension requests for projects is December 31, 2025.